enoklearn/engineering/modules/programming-languages.md

    * List the types of programming languages
    * List the common features of programming languages
    * Describe the properties of a functional language
-   * Describe the properties of a object-oriented language
+   * Describe the properties of an object-oriented language
    * Explain why you might choose to use a particular language on a project

    #### Resources